 In addition to the derivatives described above, our right to receive contingent consideration in conjunction with the sale of our North Louisiana assets was determined to be a derivative financial instrument that is not designated as a hedging instrument.
-The contingent consideration of up to \$90.0 million is based on future realization of natural gas and oil prices based on published indexes and realized NGLs prices of the buyer for the years 2021, 2022 and 2023.
+The contingent consideration of up to \$45.5 million is based on future realization of natural gas and oil prices based on published indexes and realized NGLs prices of the buyer for the years 2022 and 2023.
 All changes in the fair value are recognized as a gain or loss in earnings in the period they occur in derivative fair value income or loss in our consolidated statements of operations.
-We currently do not expect to receive any value for the period from July through December 2020.
-The fair value of this instrument on December 31, 2020 was a derivative asset of \$16.0 million.
+The fair value of this instrument on December 31, 2021 was a derivative asset of \$26.6 million.
+In addition, we currently expect to receive \$29.5 million for the year ended December 31, 2021 which is reflected in current assets in the accompanying consolidated balance sheet and represents the maximum contingent payment amount for 2021.